VitorAuri/VitorAuri/README.md

-## Hello, my name is Vitor, and here you can learn more about me! 👋
+<h2 align="center">Hello, my name is Vitor, and here you can learn more about me! 👋😃</h2>

 ## Skills 🧰